top of page

 Method of Study

 The course will be run over twelve weekends which will be run approximately once a month and will cover both the practical and theoretical elements of the course.
-This learning will be supplemented by approximately 30 hours of home study each month which will include assignments, practice of techniques, and a dissertation.
-Students must complete a minimum of 12 hours of clinical experience during the course.
-Students will be encouraged to form small study groups to allow practice of practical techniques between monthly sessions.
+This learning will be supplemented by home study each month, which will include assignments, practice of techniques, and a research paper.
+Students must also complete a minimum of 12 hours supervised clinical experience during the course.
+In addition, students will also be expected to both shadow and conduct case studies on tutors, for at least 3 half days throughout the course.
+They will also be encouraged to form small study groups to allow practice of practical techniques between monthly sessions.

 Course Material